YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/local_deployment.md

 ## Create Custom Docker Network

-YugabyteDB and Minio will be running in Docker containers.
+YugabyteDB and MinIO will be running in Docker containers.

 Create a custom network for them:
 ```shell